-Andy Westlake shows you how to get the best out of your camera's JPEGs, brand-by-brand
+How to get the best out of your JPEGs

 It’s something of a truism that to get the most from your pictures, you need to shoot in raw and carefully tweak each shot in post-processing.
 But, let’s face it, we don’t always have the time, or indeed the inclination to do this.